nocode-js/nocode-platform-boilerplate/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnocode-js%2Fnocode-api-builder-template&project-name=nocode-api-builder&repository-name=nocode-api-builder&env=STORAGE_TYPE,MONGODB_URI)

 To deploy this template to Vercel you need to set `STORAGE_TYPE=mongodb` and `MONGODB_URI` environment variables.
 The memory storage doesn't work with cloud hosting.
+We recommend to use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for database hosting.

 ## 🔨 Development